Goals and alternatives

 • In contrast, similar libraries have more expansive APIs , and require more library-specific structures, decorators, or metadata formats for configuring parsing behavior.

-• Strict typing.
+• Types.
 Any type that can be annotated and unambiguously parsed with an argparse-style CLI interface should work out-of-the-box; any public API that isn’t statically analyzable should be avoided.

 • In contrast, many similar libraries implement features that depend on dynamic argparse-style namespaces, or string-based accessors that can’t be statically checked.